nricciardi/taskup/README.md

 Using "+" button at the end of labels list is possible to add a new label.
 Clicking on a label is possible remove that label.

+### Create a New Task
+Create a new task is simple, clicking on _FAB_ button on bottom-right a modal will be showing.
+It is used to insert name, description and priority of the new task.
+Checking the checkbox is possible self-assign to task.

 ## User Profile
 Each logged user is able to manage own profile using _My Profile_ page.
 It can be accessed through dropdown menu on header avatar: